-The Judgment erroneously concluded that the City was liable for a physical taking on the faulty basis that Bill 2018-24 exacted an easement from the Developer.
+The Judgment erroneously concluded that the City was liable for a permanent physical taking on the faulty basis that Bill 2018-24 exacted an easement from the Developer.
 V(0892-0897).
 Bill 2018-24 did not apply to the Badlands on its face, and the City never applied the ordinance to the Developer.
 IV(0738-0741O).
 To the extent the Developer contended that a physical taking occurred because members of the public allegedly trespassed on the Badlands, the evidence showed that trespass occurred before Bill 2018-24 was enacted, during the 15 months the legislation was in effect, and after it was repealed.
 II(0308-0309).
-There is no evidence that any member of the public trespassed on the 35-Acre Property as a result of Bill 2018-24 or that the City authorized any trespasses.
+There is no evidence that any member of the public trespassed on the 35-Acre Property as a result of Bill 2018-24 or that any other City law authorized any trespasses.
 See id.

-Even if there were, Bill 2018-24 did not permanently dispossess the Developer of the 35-Acre Property to give rise to a physical taking.
+Even if there were such evidence, Bill 2018-24 did not permanently dispossess the Developer of the 35-Acre Property, as required to give rise to a physical taking.
 Compare Loretto v.
 Teleprompter Manhattan CATV Corp., 458 U.S. 419, 436 (1982) (noting that "permanent physical occupation of property forever denies the owner any power to control the use of the property"); McCarran Int'l Airport v.
 Sisolak, 122 Nev.
 645, 666, 137 P.3d 1110, 1124 (2006) (finding "per se" taking based on "permanent physical invasion").
 The Developer submitted no evidence of damage to the 35-Acre Property from trespassers on the Badlands, and the district court did not award any such damages.
 II(0308-0309).
-The district court's conclusion in the

-Stay Order that the Developer has been "dispossessed" of its property by Bill 2018-24 and trespassers is contrary to these authorities and constitutes clear error.
+The district court's conclusion in the Stay Order that the Developer has been "dispossessed" of its property by Bill 2018-24 and trespassers is contrary to these authorities and constitutes clear error.
 VI(1134).

 Moreover, the Developer did not present evidence or argument to show that the City interfered with the Developer's property, rendering it "unusable or valueless" as required for a non-regulatory taking.
 State, 131 Nev. at 421, 351 P.3d at 743.
-Finally, the Developer failed to point to any evidence that the City engaged in a temporary taking.
-Therefore, the City is likely to prevail on appeal of these claims.
+The Developer also failed to present any evidence that the City engaged in a temporary taking.
+The City is therefore likely to prevail on these claims as well.

-D. NRS 37.140 Does Not Deprive The City Of Its Right To An Automatic Stay
+C. NRS 37.140 Does Not Deprive The City Of Its Right To An Automatic Stay